StuntStorm/math/README.md

 math.add4()
 math.add5()
 ```
-And Similar to the other attributes to increase the  number of values subsctituted
+And Similar to the other attributes to increase the  number of values substituted

 ## Example Scenerio 1